 We do not have official birthday party packages, but groups of 10 or more receive a $2 discount on admission per person.
 You are more than welcome to use one of our benches to set up your party supplies, but you will need to provide your own plates and utensils.

 Yes, Skating Santa will make an appearance.
-Visit our Facebook page, @Skatinginthepark, for updates about special events.
+Visit our Facebook and Instagram pages, @Skatinginthepark, for updates about special events.

 Yes.
 The rink is open 7 days a week , including holidays.
 Start a new family tradition this season at Skating in the Park!

 The skates range from toddler size 7 to adult size 14.
 We do not have half sizes.